Cats may not always run to the door with their tails wagging when you get home like dogs do, but they have plenty of other ways to show their love.

 Cats like to “mark” their territory by rubbing their head, cheeks, or bodies against something they claim is theirs.

 So if kitty is head bunting your hand or rubbing against your leg, this is your cat’s way of claiming you as their own.

 7. They Make Trills And Vocalizations

 Some cats are more vocal than others.
 If your cat has developed a special “trill sound” for talking to you, you can definitely take this as a sign of love.

 Your cat may announce their presence with a trill or make a sound when you come home.
 These trills are signs that your cat is really happy that you’re there, and they want to let you know.

 There are many other ways that your cat may show their love, but these are seven sure signs to notice.
 Cats are very affectionate creatures, even if they don’t always act in the same overt ways that dogs do.

 You can develop your bond with your cat by playing with them, petting them, brushing them, and giving them catnip and treats.

 What other ways does your cat show you love?
+What signs of feline affection do you love to see?
 Let us know in the comments below!